 Two or more clients may share the cost and delegate allocation of an in-house programme by organsing as a cluster.
 This collaborative approach brings employees or partners together to achieve the aims of the programme and build networks across participating organisations.

-We also offer open programmes in which clients may send up to six delegates.
-Dates for upcoming open programmes across the UK will be announced shortly.
+We also offer open programmes in which clients may send up to six delegates or individuals may purchase a single ticket.

 - £5250 + VAT for an in-house programme of 12 to 36 people for members of our Diversity Champions programme